MicrosoftDocs/azure-docs/articles/azure-arc/servers/arc-gateway.md

 1. Ensure the required URLs are allowed in your environment.
 1. Associate new or existing Azure Arc resources with your Arc gateway Resource.
 1. Verify that the setup succeeded.
-1. Ensure additional scenarios use the Arc gateway (Linux only)
+1. Ensure other scenarios use the Arc gateway (Linux only)

 ### Step 1: Download the az connectedmachine.whl file